Louis Jolyon West: Early life

-West was born in Brooklyn, New York to a Ukrainian Jewish immigrant father and a mother who taught piano.
-He grew up in poverty in Madison, Wisconsin.
+West was born in Brooklyn, New York, to a Ukrainian Jewish immigrant father and a mother who taught piano.
+He grew up in poverty in Madison, Wisconsin, and was a graduate of Madison East High School.
 He subsequently attended the University of Wisconsin–Madison for a year and, after completing prerequisite coursework at the University of Iowa under the aegis of the Army Specialized Training Program during World War II, earned his M.D. from the University of Minnesota Medical School in 1949.
 Thereafter, he completed his residency at the Payne Whitney Psychiatric Clinic of Cornell University on the Upper East Side of Manhattan in 1952.